DevonCasey/nmf_practice/pair.md

 #### Extra:  Design an API

-For extra credit try running your NMF on the book review data from yesterday.
+For extra credit try running your NMF on the book review data from last week.
 In addition try implementing a user friendly API for your class.
 These functions should only return results after you have performed your matrix decomposition.

 1. Define a function that displays the top ten words for each of your __k__ topics (and the associated weights).
 2. Define a function that displays the headlines/titles of the top 10 documents for each topic.